 Veterinarians have been deemed an “essential profession” during this state of emergency.
 This means that we will NOT close our doors even while the “shelter in place” order is in effect, unless our doctors or staff become sick with the virus and are required to self-isolate.
 However, in order to keep operating within the parameters of the emergency orders set forth by the governor, we must make some changes to our practices.
 We ask for your cooperation and patience with these new protocols.

-2. Clients May NOT Enter the Building for ANY Reason—We will Provide Curbside Service.
-Please call from your car.
-Our front door will remain locked.
+2. Curbside Service.
+Clients may NOT enter the building and our front door will remain locked.
+We ask that you call from your car when arriving.
 We will bring medication refills, products, or prescription diets out to your vehicle.
 All patients will be brought into the hospital by a staff member and returned to your vehicle after the visit.

-3. Please Call or Check our Updated Hours on our Website or Facebook Before Coming.
+3. Please Call or Check our Updated Hours on our Website or Facebook.
 We will strive to provide sick-pet appointments every day, but we may not maintain normal business hours throughout this crisis.
 Please check before coming to pick up a product or a refill on your pet’s medication.

 4. For Minor Issues, We May be Able to Provide Remote Service via a Video Conference Call.

 The feasibility of this will be assessed on a case-by-case basis.
 If you are interested in this service, please talk to a staff member to determine whether this is appropriate for your pet.

 The cost is the same as a regular office call and MUST be paid by credit card over the phone.

 This is scheduled like any other appointment, but the doctor will call you at home during your scheduled appointment block.
 You will be instructed in advance how to prepare for the appointment and MUST have completed requested preparations before the call.